The Old Guard (2020 film)

 The Old Guard is a 2020 American superhero film directed by Gina Prince-Bythewood and written by Greg Rucka, based on his comic book series.
 It stars Charlize Theron, KiKi Layne, Matthias Schoenaerts, Marwan Kenzari, Luca Marinelli, Harry Melling, Veronica Ngo and Chiwetel Ejiofor, and follows a team of immortal mercenaries on a revenge mission.
 It was released on July 10, 2020, on Netflix.
 It received generally positive reviews, with praise for its action sequences and Theron's performance.
 A sequel directed by Victoria Mahoney, The Old Guard 2, was released on July 2, 2025.

 Plot

 Andy, Booker, Joe, and Nicky are mercenaries with unexplained regenerative healing abilities.
 They accept a job to rescue a group of kidnapped girls in South Sudan, breaking their rule of never working for the same employer twice.
-The mission proves to be a ruse, and they are ambushed and killed.
+The mission proves to be a ruse by their client James Copley, who films them being ambushed and killed, before quickly recovering and defeating their attackers.

-Their supposed client Copley had deliberately set them up for this ambush, as he suspected (accurately) that they had these remarkable powers of regeneration, and he wanted to film it as it happened.
-They are all immortal—and indeed quickly recover and obliterate their attackers.

 Meanwhile, in Afghanistan, U.S. Marine Nile Freeman is killed by having her throat slit, but recovers and heals without a scratch.
 Later, she shares a disturbing dream with the other immortals, who are then alerted to her existence, as they experience dreams of any new immortals until found.
 Andy tracks down a confused Nile, extracting her from Afghanistan before military personnel can transfer her for testing.

 Copley shows the video of the ambush to pharmaceutical executive Steven Merrick, who sends operatives to capture the team.
 Andy brings Nile to a safe house in France, where she meets Booker, Joe, and Nicky.

 The group shares some of their past and reveals that they are not fully immortal: their ability to heal eventually stops without warning.
 They share this happened to a previous immortal, Lykon.
 That night, Nile dreams about repeatedly drowning in an iron maiden.

-When Nile shares her dream with the others they tell her about Quỳnh, the first immortal aside from herself that Andy has found.
-She was sentenced for witchcraft and cast into the sea in an iron maiden approximately 500 years previously.
+When Nile shares her dream with the others they tell her about Quỳnh, the first immortal aside from herself that Andy had found.
+She was sentenced for witchcraft and cast into the sea in an iron maiden approximately 500 years ago.
 The other immortals have been unable to locate Quỳnh, so she has been continuously drowning ever since, with Andy bearing the guilt for her punishment.

 The group is soon ambushed by Merrick's forces.
 Joe and Nicky are captured while a seemingly deceased Booker is left behind.
 Upon discovering the attack, Andy kills all of the remaining assailants while Booker recuperates.
 Mildly wounded, she realizes she is not healing.
 Andy hides this from them.
 Booker locates Copley, and Nile heads off to reunite with her family.